 BOA UK has established a robust credit risk framework to ensure that the Bank undertakes acceptable credit business; manages its credit portfolio effectively and is able to deal with negative events as they may arise from time to time.
 To this end, BOA UK has produced an internal Credit Risk Provisioning Policy.
 This policy aims to clearly set out the procedure that BOA UK will follow when making provisions in line with IFRS 9 requirements.
-Noting BOA UK is required by regulators and in line with best practice to at all times to assesses and monitor all problem (both potential and actual) accounts on a regular basis and have an adequate level of provisions for all Estimated Credit Losses (ECL).
+Noting BOA UK is always required by regulators and in line with best practice to assesses and monitors all problem (both potential and actual) accounts on a regular basis and have an adequate level of provisions for all Estimated Credit Losses (ECL).